OnionIoT/Onion-Docs/Omega2/Documentation/Hardware-Overview/Docks/Arduino-Dock-2.md

 The I2C connection provides I2C connectivity between the Omega and the ATmega.
 In most cases, the Omega is set up as the master, and the ATmega as the slave.

 This is useful when using 5V I2C devices.
-Plug them into the ATmega's I2C pins and the Omega will be able to read them.
+Plug them into the ATmega's I2C pins and the Omega will be able to read them thanks to the on-board logic level shifter.

+See the article on [Communicating with I2C Devices](#communicating-with-i2c-devices) for more info.

 #### SPI and Reset Connection

 <!-- [//]: # (these four pins are used by the Omega to reset and program the ATmega with sketches) -->

 The four SPI connections are used to upload the ATmega with sketches using your Omega.
+See the article on [Flashing the Arduino Dock's Microcontroller](#flash-arduino-dock-wirelessly) for more info.

 The reset connection is used to reset the ATmega chip.
 This can be done using the reset button, or using the Omega's GPIO 19.